 The library cannot accept responsibility for lost or damaged reserve items.

-Individuals who are only enrolled in Community Education courses must leave a photo ID at the Circulation desk when borrowing Course Reserve material.
+Individuals enrolled only in Community Education courses must leave a photo ID at the Circulation desk when borrowing Course Reserve material.

-Patrons are responsible for all library materials they borrow and are charged the replacement cost plus a non-refundable processing fee for all lost or damaged and unusable materials.
-Refunds for lost and paid items may be offered as long as all of the following conditions apply:
+Patrons are responsible for all library materials they borrow.
+Patrons will be charged for lost or damaged items according to the replacement fee schedule.
+Refunds for lost and paid items may be offered.
+The following conditions apply:

-Student records can be blocked for the following issues:
+Student records may be blocked for the following issues:

 The Seattle Central Community College Library will borrow materials for authorized borrowers from libraries outside of the SCCD when, in the judgment of a librarian, the resources of the library do not meet the needs of the user.
 The service is provided at no charge to the borrower unless the lending library charges a fee (see below).